RedisLabs/redislabs-docs/content/connect/install.md

 1. Add the connector and the JDBC driver
 2. Restart Debezium Server

-The following example shows one way to do this
+The following example shows one way to do this:

 ```bash
 mkdir oracle